-Form 10A Subcontractor Month End Safety Report

-Form 10B Subcontractor Safety Questionnaire

-Form10C Subcontractor Safety Performance

-Form 10D Direct Supervision Plan

-Form 10F Subcontractor Work Evaluation
+Form 10A Subcontractor Month End Safety Report Form 10B Subcontractor Safety Questionnaire Form10C Subcontractor Safety Performance Form 10D Subcontractor Supervision Plan Form 10F Subcontractor Work Evaluation

-11.0 BEHAVIOR BASED OBSERVATION PROCESS
+11.0 BEHAVIOUR BASED OBSERVATION PROCESS

-The FLINT Behavior Based Observation (BBO) program focuses on the behaviors attributed to the immediate and basic causes of incidents within FLINT.
-The process for the successful utilization of our Behavior Based Observation (BBO) Program is the evaluation of peers by peers, and includes recognition and feedback on either SAFE or AT-RISK BEHAVIOURS.
+The FLINT Behaviour Based Observation (BBO) program focuses on the behaviours attributed to the immediate and basic causes of incidents within FLINT.
+The process for the successful utilization of our Behaviour Based Observation (BBO) Program is the evaluation of peers by peers and includes recognition and feedback on either Safe or At Risk Behaviours.
 Training on the correct application of the BBO program and process will be provided to all project personnel as part of the orientation.
-The intent is to proactively recognize those safe behaviors (ex. wearing double eye protection while grinding) that are used at our work site by our employees and subcontractors.
-Or to modify those behaviors that would be considered an inappropriate risk (ex. working over 1.8 meters above the ground without required fall protection/restraint harness/lanyard), as determined by using the FLINT Risk Matrix/Policies and Safe Work Practices.
-Behaviors, like habits, are not easy to change, the Behavior Observation program is designed to support & encourage safe behaviors thereby leading to a safer workplace with reduced or zero incident.
+The intent is to proactively recognize those safe behaviours (ex. wearing double eye protection while grinding) that are used at our work site by our employees and subcontractors.
+Or to modify those behaviours that would be considered an inappropriate risk (ex. working over 1.8 meters above the ground without required fall protection/restraint harness/lanyard), as determined by using the FLINT Risk Matrix, Safe Work Procedures and Safe Work Practices.
+Behaviours, like habits, are not easy to change, the Behaviour Observation program is designed to support & encourage safe behaviours thereby leading to a safer workplace with reduced or zero incident.

-BEHAVIOR BASED OBSERVATIONS
+BEHAVIOUR BASED OBSERVATIONS